 Another game I was very intrigued to try was Life is Strange.
 It was touted as a very emotional game in which the teenagers were realistically depicted, and you had to make choices that were meaningful.
 It was released in episodes, but I waited for it to be finished and sold as one game before I bought it.
 I was curious about it, and I liked the graphic style of the game.
 I could relate to Max (the main character), but I hated her photography teacher and most of her classmates.
 In addition, I found that making decisions in this game was so stressful that I was almost paralyzed every time I had to make a choice.
 I had that problem in real life, so why would I want to put up with it in a game?
 Plus, most of the characters are deeply unpleasant, especially…David?
 Is that his name?
 The security guard?
 In addition, I didn’t find the teenagers believable at all, but it’s been three decades since I was one.

 I’ve tried several Souls-like this year.
 Of course I have because Souls.
 Tell me a game is like Souls?
 I’ll try it.
 Remnant: From the Ashes is Souls with guns, but there were too many mob bosses and the environments were too similar.
 Ashen was one I most recently played, and I really enjoyed the first three hours.
 Then, the fourth hour kicked in, and a myriad of problems showed up.
 The worst, however, was that I painstakingly cleared an area, then I had to do a jump with my AI partner, then I fell, and he was in the area I needed to be.
 I was trying to recover my souls (scoria, I think), but I had to get to where he was in order to get it.
 Did he come back to help me?
 No. Did he die in the new area?
 Yes.
 So, I couldn’t get to him, and he couldn’t get to me.
 I decided to return to the bonfire (can’t remember what it’s called in this game.
 Some kind of stone) and All.
 The.
 Enemies.
 Were.
 Back.
+Because I had gone briefly into another area before returning to the one I had cleared.
 Yeah, no. I was done (though I did make it back to the bonfire), and I haven’t played it since.

 There have been two Souls-like/Souls-like that I played at some length and enjoyed more or less until I didn’t.
 Well, that’s not quite right, but it’s the closest to how I actually feel about the games.
 There is also another game that is not Souls-like at all that I quite enjoyed as well, along with a game I played years ago that I resurrected this year as one of my comfort games.
 All of them will play a part in my actual game awards post–which will be next week.
 See you then.